toshiyan/CmbRecTool/README.md

 # Test

 You can test the library by using the example codes at "example" directory.
 At each subdirectory, you need to compile each code by just typying "make" (you do need to edit each Makefile).
+Then you can run each code by "./exe" or "./exe params.ini" where exe is an executable file.

 # References